 Solder the header to the board on the bottom side just as you have with all through hole components before.
 Solder one pin, check the alignment, adjust if necessary, and then solder the other pin.

 Attempt to install one of your temperature sensors on the 2-pin header.
-There should be adequate clearance over the resistor and IC to connect your sensor.
+Make sure there is enough clearance over the resistors and IC to connect your sensor.

-Figure 105: Installed 2-pin right angle header.
+Figure 115: Installed 2-pin right angle header.